l0aurore/OBS_CSV_Handler/README.md

 2) Browser sources default as transparent
 3) Keybinds for reload and save only work after clicking within the source/value box.
 4) Add New Source does not save to CSV
+5) CSV files need to be transposed before they are valid. (due to five sheets csv output)

 Planned implementations:
 1) GUI displays short hex and not decimal hex